 Getting Around Turks & Caicos

 Taxis are available on bigger islands like Provo and Grand Turk, as well as some of the smaller isles.
-Fares from the airport average between $8 and $12 USD, but rates are always negotiable since many cabs don't have functioning meters.
+One-way fares from the airport in Provo average between $16 and $86, depending on your final destination.
+But rates are always negotiable since many cabs don't have functioning meters.
 Some drivers will also take you on a tour of the island for an extra fee.
 Taxis are also available on many of the larger islands, including Grand Turk and the North Caicos and Middle Caicos.
 Beware of "jitney" services, or small, unmarked cars that bill themselves as "unofficial" taxis.
 These drivers are known to drive recklessly and rip off unsuspecting tourists.

 Scooters and bicycles are another affordable and fuel-efficient option.
 In fact, many resorts offer them for complimentary use.
 Wearing a helmet isn't mandatory, but advised.
 If you plan to visit Salt Cay, getting around via bike or golf cart are your only options.

 Small passenger ferries operate three routes: Providenciales to North Caicos, Providenciales to South Caicos and Grand Turk to Salt Cay.
 The 30-minute route between Provo and North Caicos is the most popular and the busiest, with multiple trips per day.
 Service between Grand Turks and Salt Cay is less frequent (three times a week).
 Keep in mind: There are no ferries between Provo and the Turks Islands (including Grand Turk and Salt Cay).
 Ferries between Provo and North Caicos cost $25 for a one-way fare.